ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

  Based on the quality control report, you can decide whether or not trimming is necessary.
 One interesting thing to not is that aligners like STAR will auto trim a bit so trimming is sometimes not advised unless there is a major issue (lots of poor quality bases, high adapter content, etc).
 It also depends on the library prep and their recommendations.
 In any case, we can trim using the cutadapt tool.

  Check out [illumina's documentation](https://knowledge.illumina.com/library-preparation/general/library-preparation-general-reference_material-list/000001314) to see which adapter sequences to trim.
+Additionally, illumina recommends to [trim the t-overhang](https://www.illumina.com/content/dam/illumina/gcs/assembled-assets/marketing-literature/illumina-stranded-rna-t-overhang-tech-note-470-2020-010/illumina-stranded-rna-t-overhang-tech-note-470-2020-010.pdf).

- In the tool search bar, type cutadapt and click on _Cutadapt: Remove adapter sequences from FASTQ/FASTA_
+ In the tool search bar, type cutadapt and click on `Cutadapt: Remove adapter sequences from FASTQ/FASTA`

 > **<i class="fas fa-wrench"></i> Cutadapt** with the following parameters:
 > - Single-end or Paired-end reads?